EBC Trek & Stay at Everest Base Camp Proper

 For those that aren’t as price sensitive and who want to get back to Kathmandu and homeward bound as quickly as possible at the end of the trek, we can arrange a private helicopter for you directly from Everest base camp to Kathmandu.
 This avoids the three day, 40 mile walk back down the valley and waiting for a night in Lula for a flight back to Kathmandu.
 It’s also a once in a lifetime experience in it’s own right and an incredible way to see what you have trekked from the air and take a scenic flight amongst the Himalaya.

-Pre Trip Full Day Cultural Tour – $200 per person
+Kathmandu Cultural City Tour – $250 per person

 If trekkers want to stay at base camp longer than the itinerary we can add additional nights for $250/each.
 If you would like to stay longer than a week you will need a Nuptse climbing permit which allows you to stay at base camp throughout the entire Everest expedition season.
 Please contact us directly to arrange this.